askui/askui/docs/versioned_docs/version-0.12.2/api/09-Remote-Device-Controller.md

 6. Remove `await uiController.stop();` in `afterAll` function.

-7. Start the installed UI Controller manually and select the screen you want to use.
+7. Start the installed __Remote Device Controller__ manually and select the screen you want to use.
     > Note: Either through the start menu, desktop shortcut or the executable in the install directory.

 8. You should be good to go now to run your workflows as described in documentation.
-    > Note: Ensure that the UI Controller is running before you start a workflow.
+    > Note: Ensure that the __Remote Device Controller__ is running before you start a workflow.

 ### Manual Update of Remote Device Controller